vegetable oil shelf life

 Tip 2: Seal well after use

 As we have already said, the air is not a friend of vegetable oil because it will speed up the rancid process.
-So always close the bottle well after use and do not leave the bottle open for too long while cooking.
+So always close the vegetable oil bottle well after use and do not leave the bottle open for too long while cooking.

 FAQs